12 Best Curacao Beaches You Can’t Miss

-While Blue Bay Beach is apart of a resort, it is open to the public for an entrance fee of $8 per adult & $4 kids When you drive to reach this beach, you will pass the resort security and will have to just show I.D. to enter the property.
+While Blue Bay Beach is part of a resort, it is open to the public for an entrance fee of $8 per adult & $4 for kids When you drive to reach this beach, you will pass the resort security and will have to just show I.D. to enter the property.

 Once at the beach, you will be in for a treat with the soft sand and calm clear waters, amazing for snorkeling!
 The fish come close to shore so renting a snorkel mask is a good idea for optimal viewing!

 Blue Bay has all the amenities including a beach bar (the margarita was fresh & delicious) restaurant, chairs, showers, massages, and a dive center.